Theatre Arts Interview and Audition Information

 To schedule your Program Interview/Audition

-To participate in any of the scheduled Program Audition/Interview dates, or to schedule an alternative date, please contact:
+To participate in any of the scheduled Program Audition/Interview dates, to schedule an alternative date, or if you are a student who has been accepted/waitlisted at Marquette University and would like to attend the 2021 Scholarship Day, please contact:

 Jamie Cheatham, head of Marquette Theatre Arts recruitment at email@example.com.